Kala Cinta Menggoda: Release and reception

 Kala Cinta Menggoda was released in November 1997.
-Two music videos were produced for the album, for the songs "Untukku" and the title track.
+Three music videos were produced for the album, for the songs "Ketika Tangan dan Kaki Berkata", "Untukku", and the title track.
 Both explicitly referenced Javanese culture, with young, rich urbanites wearing Javanese-style masks in "Kala Cinta Menggoda" and Javanese wayang kulit and court dancers in "Untukku".

 The album was well-received, leading to Chrisye being voted Indonesia's "Most Wanted Male Singer" of 1998.
 Chrisye said that he was glad that people still liked his song.
 The music video for "Kala Cinta Menggoda" won the Asia Viewer's Choice Award in the 1998 MTV Video Music Awards.
 It also won two prizes at the 1998 Anugerah Musik Indonesia Awards, for Best Album and Best Producer.

 Kala Cinta Menggoda has been reissued twice, once as a CD in 2004 and once as part of the Chrisye Masterpiece Trilogy Limited Edition in 2007.
 Kala Cinta Menggoda was also the album that Chrisye recorded and released before his death from lung cancer, ten years later.
+Gita Gutawa, daughter of Chrisye's collaborator Erwin, covered "Ketika Tangan dan Kaki Berkata" for her 2010 album Balada Shalawat.